INAETICS/Drones-Simulator/README.md

 - The visualization is located in `visualiztion/`

 # Config
 First copy `config-default.env` to `config.env` and configure it for your system.
+Anytime you change the configuration, you should recompile the docker images.
+The visualization will not have to be recompiled, just restarted.

 # Test
 To test the entire codebase, first start a instance of etcd & RabbitMQ on localhost.
 Default installations work.
 For etcd you should be able to connect without any credentials.
 For RabbitMQ the connection will be made with `guest\guest`.